-For households who will need a loan to purchase a unit, immediately after reading this entire Information Packet, such households should apply for mortgage pre-approval.
+Immediately after reading this entire Information Packet, all households should apply for mortgage pre-approval.
 Mortgage pre-approval is required with the application.
 Households can apply with any lender but the pre-approval must meet the following standards:

 Mortgage Standards